lw8192/Red-Team-Dev/C/README.md

     strcmp(check,input) != 0
 ### Pointers
 Pointer: contains address of a storage location of a variable, where the data is in memory (not the actual value of the data).
 Stores address.
 Allows direct access and manipulation of a byte in memory.
 x86 arch: 32-bit memory address, pointers are 4 bytes.
 Define using: *.
 Points to data of a type.
 Dereference operator(*): returns the data found in the address the pointer is pointing to, instead of the address itself Pointer examples:

     int y = 20;
     int *ptr;    //create a integer pointer
-    ptr = &y;    //Set ptr equal to the memory address of a variable
+    ptr = &y;    //Set ptr equal to the memory address of a variable.
+Uses & - the address of operator
     printf("%p", ptr);    //Prints out pointer - address of the variable in hex.
     printf("%i",*ptr);    //print out the data the memory address stored in the pointer resolves to
     *ptr = 25;    //change data of pointer

-    int x = *ptr;  //use dereference operator to assign integer data pointer "points to" to x printf("%i", x);     //print out integer x
+    int x = *ptr;  //use dereference operator (*) to assign integer data pointer "points to" to x printf("%i", x);     //print out integer x
 Pointer arithmatic: will increase or decrease a pointer by the size of the declared data type.
 Ex - increase an int pointer by 1 will increase it by 1 x 4 bytes.